 Amelia Earhart (1897-1937) is the most famous aviator of all time.
 And it’s not just because she disappeared.
 She was ferociously brave and determined, continually doing things that people said it was simply impossible for a woman to do.
 She was the first woman to fly across the Atlantic, initially as a passenger (1928) and then as a solo pilot (1932).
 She was the first woman to make a solo non-stop flight across the United States (1932).
 She was the first person, male or female, to fly solo from Hawaii to California (1935).
 And she met her death trying to become the first pilot to circumnavigate the globe at the equator.

 From a costuming standpoint, the most important thing to wear is an aviator hat and goggles.
-That’s the Amelia Earhart bat signal that everyone will recognize.
 As for the rest of the outfit, Amelia’s flying clothes evolved as fashions changed.
 Early in her career she tended to wear the trench coats, jodhpurs, and boots that were a holdover from World War I uniforms.
 Later in the Thirties she was more likely to wear bomber jackets and slacks.
 We’re going with the earlier look.
-The items we suggest, from left to right:
+Here she is in 1928:

 4. Costume aviator hat.
 Note that this is just the hat; you have to get the goggles separately (next).